m-agour/MummyIsland/README.md

 ## How to run
  1. Install python 3
- 2. install Pyopengl, PyOpenGL-accelerate and Pygame  (`pip install pygame PyOpenGL PyOpenGL-accelerate` )
-- If the gae didn't run due to PyOpengl error, then it must be installed manually from https://www.lfd.uci.edu/~gohlke/pythonlibs/
+ 2. install Pyopengl, PyOpenGL-accelerate and Pygame  (`pip install pygame PyOpenGL PyOpenGL-accelerate` )- If the game didn't run due to PyOpengl error, then it must be installed manually from https://www.lfd.uci.edu/~gohlke/pythonlibs/
  5. `python game.py `

 ## How to play